voldymyr/SCP/README.md

 Synchronization Control Protocol

 SCP is a synchronization protocol that is designed to synchronize threads/tasks on multi/core processors.
-It works for single core processors as well.
+It works for single core processors, with multithreading support, as well.
 It is available for Linux, VxWorks and Windows.
+Linux version is being a mainstream version and most development work in concentrated on it.

 SCP is a protocol that contains special synchronization algorithm for synchronization of threads/tasks in complex situations.
 SCP is mainly designed to be used on multi-core CPUs, thats where the most performance can be achieved.
 SCP can also run on single core CPUs with multithreading.
-SCP is written in C++, and represents a class named Concurrent, which contains all synchronization functionality.
+SCP is written in C++, and represents a class named "Concurrent", which contains all synchronization functionalities.
 SCP protocol can be used in any C++ environment.
 Synchronization protocol is capable of synchronizing any number of threads/tasks that access any amount of shared resources at once.
 This is a unique feature of the protocol.
 SCP provides convenient API functionality for dealing with synchronization without having to know much about synchronization itself.
 With SCP, synchronization is